GreyKeenan/dukesup/index.md

 Take the Opponent's DUKES
 --------------------------------------------------

-FIEFS start the game face-down and protected.
-Before you can take the opponent's FIEF, you have to get through the DUKES that are guarding it.

-To take one of the opponent's DUKES, play it in a valid run/set, just like cards from your hand.
+Take an opposing DUKE by fitting it into a valid run/set, just like cards from your hand.

 Once both of a player's DUKES are gone, their FIEF must be flipped up *at the start of their next turn*.